RakeshSatyan/Flight_Reservation_System/README.md

 http://localhost:9020/flightcheckin/showStartCheckIn

 ## Note:
---First open the reservation application login or signup and search for flights and make reservations accordingly where you get the "reservation Id" after successfully completing.
+-->First open the reservation application login or signup and search for flights and make reservations accordingly where you get the "reservation Id" after successfully completing.

---then open checkin application use the reservation Id which you got in the reservation application and enter the reservation Id to checkIn.
+-->then open checkin application use the reservation Id which you got in the reservation application and enter the reservation Id to checkIn.

 # For database Setup